alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/design_of_TCIs_targeting_CZP.md

 </figure>
 ---

-Although significant efforts have been devoted to drug discovery for CD, **only two nonspecific agents** developed nearly five decades ago — **nifurtimox** (1940) and **benznidazole** (1974) - remain the sole treatment options.
+Although significant efforts have been devoted to drug discovery for CD, **only two nonspecific agents** developed nearly five decades ago - **nifurtimox** (1940) and **benznidazole** (1974) - remain the sole treatment options.
 While both drugs are effective against the acute stage, their severe adverse effects and limited efficacy in chronic infection restrict their use, leading to poor adherence and the emergence of resistance.

 ## Cruzipain (CZP): A Key Druggable Target

 By the late 1970s, a family of cysteine proteases was identified as essential to the *T. cruzi* life cycle.
 Among them, **Cruzipain** (CZP), characterized by Cazzulo and colleagues, emerged as the predominant enzyme and a key druggable target.
 Beyond its role in parasite nutrition, CZP participates in metacyclogenesis and contributes to host cell invasion and virulence.

 Structurally, CZP’s catalytic domain comprises 215 amino acids forming α-helices and antiparallel β-sheets arranged into two subdomains that define the active site.
 This site contains a **catalytic triad (Cys25, His162, Asn182)** responsible for hydrolysis and **four binding subsites (S1′, S1, S2, and S3)** that dictate substrate and inhibitor recognition.
-Extensive structure–activity relationship (SAR) studies have elucidated the distinct roles of these subsites in ligand binding and specificity.
+Extensive structure-activity relationship (SAR) studies have elucidated the distinct roles of these subsites in ligand binding and specificity.

 ---
 <figure>